 Individuals experiencing meth psychosis in need of treatment for addiction may need specialized behavioral healthcare services prior to enrolling in a rehab program.

 Antipsychotics, medications for anxiety, and medications for insomnia may be used as part of treatment for psychosis.
 Cognitive behavioral therapy (CBT) has been shown to be beneficial for both meth psychosis and dependence.
 Once a person has stabilized, treatment can focus on addiction.

-Individuals with a co-occurring mental health disorder, or a mental illness that occurs with addiction, such as schizophrenia, may be better served in an inpatient or residential treatment program.
+Individuals with a co-occurring mental health disorder, or a mental illness with meth addiction, such as schizophrenia, may be better served in an inpatient or residential treatment program for meth.

-A dual diagnosis treatment program integrates care for both the mental health and substance use disorders, so that a person has the greatest chance for a stable and long-lasting recovery.
+A dual diagnosis treatment program integrates care for both the mental health and substance use disorders, so that a person has the greatest chance for a stable and long-lasting recovery from meth.

-Contact Addiction Campuses now for more info on meth abuse, addiction, and treatment options.
+Contact Vertava Health now for more info on meth use, addiction, and treatment options.